hashicorp/packer/website/source/docs/builders/parallels-pvm.html.markdown

   exported.
 By default this is "packer-BUILDNAME", where "BUILDNAME" is the name of the build.

+## Parallels Tools
+After the virtual machine is up and the operating system is installed, Packer uploads the Parallels Tools into the virtual machine.
+The path where they are uploaded is controllable by `parallels_tools_path`, and defaults to "prl-tools.iso".
+Without an absolute path, it is uploaded to the home directory of the SSH user.
+Parallels Tools ISO's can be found in:
+"/Applications/Parallels Desktop.app/Contents/Resources/Tools/"

 ## prlctl Commands
 In order to perform extra customization of the virtual machine, a template can define extra calls to `prlctl` to perform.